-After giving further effect to our sale of 11,765,000 shares of common stock in this offering at the assumed initial public offering price of \$17.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2020 would have been approximately \$336.5 million, or \$7.83 per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value per share of \$2.90 to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value per share of \$9.17 to new investors purchasing common stock in this offering.
+After giving further effect to our sale of 11,765,000 shares of common stock in this offering at the initial public offering price of \$18.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2020 would have been approximately \$347.4 million, or \$8.08 per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value per share of \$3.15 to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value per share of \$9.92 to new investors purchasing common stock in this offering.